Kosmoid (metallurgical companies): Aftermath

-The confessions of the doctor's confederates, showed that he was really a most extraordinary man—a man without conscience, and with an infinite capacity for trickstering and insincerity. ...
+The confessions of the doctor's confederates, showed that he was really a most extraordinary man – a man without conscience, and with an infinite capacity for trickstering and insincerity. ...
 Whether he believed originally that he could transmute metals, or that his many patents were as valuable as he said they were, must ever remain a mystery.
 Possibly he had deceived himself, and having gone too far to retreat was forced to go on.
 A partial explanation may be found in admitting that his mind was some extent unhinged ...
 Even if we admit lunacy in some form, we cannot forgive the absolute cold-hearted villainy of this scoundrel.

 Meanwhile, David Harvie's (1986) assessment is somewhat different:

 The legend has had Shiels fleeing all over the world, pursued by his business enemies; existing in poverty selling patent medicines and, after death, being exhumed and secretly reburied.
 The truth is rather more ordinary, and even the suggestions of huge fraud are groundless.
-He certainly did not 'run off with the money' - he died intestate, and the value or his estate was only £5,500.
+He certainly did not 'run off with the money' – he died intestate, and the value of his estate was only £5,500.
 Certainly a great deal of money was lost by investors.
 The popular version of this affair often suggests that the whole thing was a great fraud perpetuated by Shiels and supported by his backers.
 This is certainly not the case, although it has to be wondered what persuaded such eminent figures to invest in what so quickly was seen as a foolish venture.

 In 1997, David Harvie also wrote: "Perhaps there is an argument for the listing of the "special concrete building of four floors" as being of unique architectural and historical interest.
 It is certainly unusual structurally, and there can be few equals in the country as the location of twentieth-century alchemy."
 Unfortunately for this proposition, the building was demolished in 2008.

 Postscript: earlier in "The Gold Makers", the "secret packet" of explanation for the quicksilver process by which quicksilver is transmuted into gold, the content of which had been told to the directors as worth a million pounds, is opened in their presence after the disappearance of the doctor, and found to contain nothing but a double sheet of blank paper.